rethinkdb/www/_posts/2016-04-22-nasa-case-study.md

 Whenever we hear about another organization using RethinkDB, we always get incredibly excited.
 So when we first heard that NASA was using RethinkDB we were on the moon 🌔!
-We asked Collin Estes, director of Software Engineering, how they were using RethinkDB at NASA and we are happy to present this case-study of their usage of RethinkDB below:
+We asked Collin Estes, Director of Software Engineering, how they were using RethinkDB at NASA and we are happy to present this case-study of their usage of RethinkDB below: